Gremsy/gSDK/README.md

 =========

 Connect the COM2 cable to your Onboard Computer.
 The hardware connection between an GIMBAL T3 and a PC or Linux machine.
 Note that:

-The recommended choice of USB to TTL cable is FT232 module
+The recommended choice of USB to TTL cable is FT232 module.

+Refer to: gSDK Documentation

 Execution
 =========

+An FTDI cable will show up on a `ttyUSB*`.
+Run the example executable on the host shell:

 You have to pick a port name, try searching for it with
 ```